 Our Experience: In the Tashkent (Uzbekistan) metro, we were stopped by a policeman who asked for our documents.
 I pretended not to understand Russian.
 I spoke English and added a “dumb blonde” head bob.
 Instead of pressing, the policeman apologized for disturbing us and went on his way.

 Was his intent malicious?
 Who knows, but my approach helped sort his transaction with me to the bottom of the pile.

-If the official-looking person you've been approached by insists on seeing some sort of documentation — and you are indeed convinced that they are authentic — consider handing over a passport copy and explain that your passport is back at your hotel.
+If the official-looking person you've been approached by insists on seeing some sort of documentation hand over a passport copy – the laminated passport copy is better than a photocopy as it somehow looks more official — and explain that your passport is back at your hotel.

 Why?
 Two reasons.